SEAT Tarraco review - Engines, performance and drive

 In comparison, the 2.0-litre petrol feels more punchy, helped in no small part by 320Nm of torque.
 The 0-62mph time drops to 8.0 seconds and the top speed increases to 131mph.
 Be warned, though, the four-wheel drive system and DSG transmission add weight, which serves to blunt the performance and makes the Tarraco feel less agile.

 There are also two diesel options, both 2.0 TDI units that are available with either 148bhp or 187bhp.
-These are the engines we’d recommend if you intend to opt for four-wheel drive.
+These are the engines we’d recommend if you intend to opt for four-wheel drive, although SEAT does offer the lower-powered version with front-wheel-drive and DSG auto transmission.
 With 340Nm and 400Nm of torque respectively, the two diesel engines have the pulling power required for a fully-laden SUV.

 Indeed, in 187bhp guise, the 2.0-litre diesel is as quick as the 2.0-litre petrol, with a 0-62mph time of 8.0 seconds and a top speed of 130mph.
 In the 148bhp version, the figures are 9.8 seconds and 126mph in manual guise, or 9.8 seconds and 123mph when equipped with four-wheel drive and the DSG transmission.